 Crossed eyes in babies are a cause for alert within the first year.

 The eyes, the brain and vision all develop quickly during the first year of life as children begin to experience the world.
 Abnormalities in the way the visual system develops can produce life-long problems with vision.
-It is crucial that any suspected problems, including crossed eyes, be addressed early.
+It is crucial that any suspected problems, including toddler crossing eyes, be addressed early.

 Having straight eyes is important for the development of binocular vision and depth perception.
 Unfortunately, about 3 percent of children develop misalignment of the eyes.
 Timely treatment by a pediatric ophthalmologist may prevent serious vision problems later in life.

-If a baby has crossed eyes for the first few months of postnatal life this is relatively normal.
+If a toddler is crossing their eyes for the first few months of postnatal life this is relatively normal.
 However, any inward crossing after age 3 months, and any outward drifting after age 4 months, is not normal.
 This misalignment typically does not go away and warrants referral to a pediatric ophthalmologist.

-The most common referrals for eye crossing during the first year of life are for children who appear to have crossed eyes, when in fact the eyes are straight.
+The most common referrals for toddlers crossing eyes during the first year of life are for children who appear to have crossed eyes, when in fact the eyes are straight.
 A relatively wide nasal bridge can give the appearance of crossed eyes.
 In this case, after a complete eye examination when dilating drops are used, we reassure the parents that all is well.
-These are the only children who appear to grow out of their eye crossing because the eyes were never crossed in the first place.
+These are the only children who appear to grow out of their eye-crossing because the eyes were never crossed in the first place.

 Causes of misaligned eyes in children